Lewis, Bonnie, et. al. "Christian Symbols - The Holy Bible." Faithology.com. Faithology, 4 March 2014. Web. 16 April 2014.

 - The Latin acronym VDMA, "Verbum Dei Manet in Aeternum."

 - A cross floating over the center of the open Bible.

-- A burning candle, suggested by 119:105, "Your Word is a lamp to my feet and a light to my path," is symbolic of the belief that biblical provides wisdom, direction, faith, and eternal life to those that believe in and follow its commands.
+- A burning candle, suggested by 119:105, "Your word is a lamp to my feet and a light to my path," symbolizing the belief that biblical provides wisdom, direction, faith, and eternal life to those who believe in and follow its commands.

 - Two scrolls representing the Old Testament and the New Testament, not preferred over the modern bound Bible, but useful for Christians in explaining the roots of Christianity to non-Christians.